Look Who Was Part of The International Jazz Day 2018 All-Star Global Concert

 Kurt Elling

-Kurt Elling combines his extraordinary vocal talents with his bandleading, composing and arranging to produce a sound that has been thrilling audiences for more than two decades.
+Two-time GRAMMY Award winner Kurt Elling combines his extraordinary vocal talents with his bandleading, composing and arranging to produce a sound that has been thrilling audiences for more than 25 years.
 Elling developed his idiosyncratic scat style in the clubs of Chicago, sharing the stage with the renowned Von Freeman and Ed Peterson.
 He signed with Blue Note in 1995 and went on to release six Blue Note albums, all of which have been GRAMMY nominated and critically acclaimed.
-He won the 2010 GRAMMY Award for Best Vocal Jazz Album for his Concord release Dedicated to You.
-Elling was named top male vocalist in the DownBeat Critics Poll for 13 consecutive years.
-His most recent effort is Secrets are the Best Stories, a duet album featuring Danilo Pérez.
+Elling has spent two decades leading the DownBeat Critics and Readers polls for best male vocalist and has won 15 Jazz Journalists Association awards for male vocalist of the year.
+He recently made his Broadway debut at Hermes in Hadestown and enjoyed a world-premiere at Jazz at Lincoln Center of The Big Blind, a jazz musical he co-wrote with Phil Galdston.
+Elling’s latest release is Wildflower Vol. 3, a duet album featuring Christian Sands.

 Antonio Faraò